-Not only can interracial relationships result in unhappiness for the individuals involved, but it can also affect their family members.
+Not only can interracial relationships result in unhappiness for the individuals involved, it can also affect their family members.
 There might exist language barriers between families, making it difficult for the couple to live harmoniously with each other’s loved ones.
 This can cause unnecessary conflict and broken relationships.

 Let’s suppose an interracial relationship goes on to become an interracial marriage.
 The problems suddenly become more serious.
 Interracial couples are constantly haunted by questions such as, “Which culture will my child belong to?
-What cultural values will I instil in my child?
-Will my son or daughter be ostracised from both ethnic backgrounds because s/he is mixed?
+What cultural values will I instill in my child?
+Will my son or daughter be ostracized from both ethnic backgrounds because s/he is mixed?
 Will they be confused as to their identity and heritage?”

 What it all comes down to is what we try so hard to ignore: two people from two different cultures are not the same.
 They have different backgrounds, different customs, different beliefs, different ideas, and different lifestyles.
 Opposites might attract, but can they really survive?

-All right, here’s an amazing interracial dating item…
+Here’s an amazing interracial dating item!

 Excerpt from BJU Disciplinary Rules

-There is to be no interracial dating.
+There is to be no interracial dating: